fritzfrancisco/FileRenamingHelper/README.md

 5. Open Visual Studio Code.
 If the bottom left says "Restricted" click on it and set the mode to "Trust".

 6. Install ```Python``` support through the Extension Menu on the right.
-Open the menue and type ```python``` the first extension given should be the correct one to install, for Python support in VS Code.
+Open the menu and type ```python``` the first extension given should be the correct one to install, for Python support in VS Code.

 7. Install ```Code Runner``` Extension by going to the Extension Menu on the right.
 Type ```Code Runner``` into the search bar and install it.
 Once finished installing press ```CTRL + ,``` and type ```code runner``` to locate it.
 Scroll down and check on ```Code-runner: Run In Terminal```.